 National Sunday Supper Month!

 I’ve been with this Sunday Supper group since nearly its inception…nearly 4 years ago.
 I think my first Sunday Supper post featured these Parisian Cheese Puffs for our Oscar party on February 26, 2012!
 To celebrate, January has been declared National Sunday Supper month.
 We are all focusing on great food and family–just what the Sunday Supper mission is all about.
-I love this Sunday Supper pledge—feel free to check the link below the list of recipes and take the pledge!
 Plus, make sure to check out all the amazing recipes this week—we have a huge number of participants for this special event!

 More Fabulous Recipes to Kick off Sunday Supper Month:

 - Borscht from Serena Bakes Simply From Scratch

 - Cheesy Garlic Crescent Rolls from Wallflour Girl

 - Cheesy Sausage Stuffed Mushrooms from Runner’s Tales

 - Creamy Zucchini Soup from Lydia’s Flexitarian Kitchen